praneeth-ayla/MovieRecommendationSystem/server/README.md

     npm install
     ```

+    ```
+    pip install numpy pandas scikit-learn
+    ```

 4. Start the server:

     ```
     npm run dev
     ```

-5. The server will start at port 3000 by default.
+5. The server will start at port localhost:3000 by default.

 ## Recommendation System Algorithm